Puppy 101: Resources to raise your dog right

 2024

 Congrats on your new puppy!
-We've collected our favorite resources, tips, and tricks in one go-to guide to start your relationship off on the right paw.
+We've collected our favorite resources, tips, and tricks in one go-to place to start your relationship off on the right paw.

 You're not alone: Typical puppy struggles

 We love puppies.
-Who doesn't adore a clumsy bundle of fur (or, as some say, a cute potato with legs)?
+Who doesn't adore a clumsy bundle of fur (or, as some say: a cute potato with legs)?
 But living with a baby of any species can take a toll on us caretakers.
-You're not alone if things feel tough from time to time — and we've got your back.
+You're not alone if things feel tough from time to time.

 Why is my puppy chewing everything?

 The short answer: Dogs explore the world with their mouths.
-And puppies go through an uncomfortable teething process between about 12 weeks and six months of age, making them even more inclined to nibble on the world around them.
-It's completely natural for your new companion to try biting just about everything in sight... even if your shoes, furniture, and fingers don't exactly appreciate it.
+Puppies go through an uncomfortable teething process between about 12 weeks and six months of age, making them even more inclined to nibble on the world around them.
+It's completely natural for your new companion to try biting just about everything in sight... even if your shoes, furniture, and fingers don't appreciate it.

 How do I stop the biting?